stxss/CS50X/README.md

 Video Demo:

 ##     Description:
 This was created specifically as a final project for [CS50’s Introduction to Computer Science](https://cs50.harvard.edu/x/2022/).

-This is a
+This project consists in a multi-purpose bot

 A real world simulation would be, for example: